Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

 Frequently, the motivation for purchasing shadow IT solutions makes business sense.
 When lines of business can independently purchase best-in-class SaaS solutions, the business overall can innovate more quickly than if centralized IT teams handled all purchases.

 A strong SaaS management process hinders the growth of shadow IT by first making all SaaS applications discoverable and visible.
-According to Zylo data, more than 50% of all software acquisition and management now occurs outside of IT.
+According to Zylo’s SaaS Management Index, nearly 70% of all software acquisition and management now occurs outside of IT.

 SaaS License Management

 As more lines of business or teams purchase SaaS tools, the potential to mismanage SaaS licenses is high.
 After all, few business unit managers undergo IT management training for best practices.
 Foremost among the concerns for license mismanagement is under-utilized or unused licenses.